 Main actions according to TCM*: Removes cold and warms Yang, regulates the flow of Qi so as to relieve pain, increase appetite.

-In Traditional Chinese Medicine (TCM), star anise are plants that belong to the 'Herbs that warm the Interior and/or expel Cold' category.
-Herbs in this category are used for Internal Coldness with Qi and Yang Deficiency.
-In the Yin and Yang system of thought (see our explanation on Yin and Yang) Yang is Hot in nature.
+In Traditional Chinese Medicine (TCM), Ba Jiao Hui Xiang belongs to the 'Herbs that warm the Interior and/or expel Cold' category.
+Herbs in this category are used for Internal Cold with Qi Deficiency and/or Yang Deficiency.
+In the Yin and Yang system of thought Yang is Hot in nature.
 A deficiency of Yang will therefore lead to Internal Coldness since there will as a result be more Yin (Cold in nature) than Yang.
 In extreme cases this can lead to so-called 'Yang collapse' with convulsions or coma and these herbs are particularly indicated to treat such scenarios.

-As suggested by its category star anise are plants that are Warm in nature.
-This means that star anise tend to help people who have too much "cold" in their body, although with less effect than a plant that would be Hot in nature.
+As suggested by its category Ba Jiao Hui Xiang is Warm in nature.
+This means that Ba Jiao Hui Xiang tends to help people who have too much 'Cold' in their body, although with less effect than a plant that would be Hot in nature.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much cold in their body are said to either have a Yin excess (because Yin is Cold in nature) or a Yang deficiency (Yang is Hot in Nature).
-Depending on your condition star anise can help restore a harmonious balance between Yin and Yang.
+Those who have too much Cold in their body are said to either have a Yin Excess (because Yin is Cold in nature) or a Yang Deficiency (Yang is Hot in Nature).
+Depending on your condition Ba Jiao Hui Xiang can help restore a harmonious balance between Yin and Yang.

-Star Anise also taste Pungent.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Pungent ingredients like star anise tend to promote the circulations of Qi and body fluids.
+Ba Jiao Hui Xiang also tastes Pungent.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Pungent ingredients like Ba Jiao Hui Xiang tends to promote the circulations of Qi and Body Fluids.
 That's why for instance someone tends to sweat a lot when they eat spicy/pungent food.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such star anise are thought to target the Spleen, the Stomach, the Kidney and the Liver.
-In TCM the Spleen assists with digestion, blood coagulation and fluid metabolism in the body.
-The Stomach on the other hand is responsible for receiving and ripening ingested food and fluids.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Ba Jiao Hui Xiang is thought to target the Kidney, the Liver, the Spleen and the Stomach.
+According to TCM, the Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
+The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
+It also takes a leading role in balancing our emotions.
+The Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
+The Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
-The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
-It also takes a leading role in balancing our emotions.